sensorario/sensorario.github.io/_posts/2015-06-01-vim-and-composer.markdown

 categories: vim, composer
 ---

 <p>This is my first post in this blog.
 I want to start here my adventure as blogger.
 What I want to talk about is a list of bricks I used in my first contrivute to a vim plugin.
 Plugin is stored here: <a href="https://github.com/vim-php/vim-composer">vim-php/vim-composer</a>.
-It aims to manage [composer](https://getcomposer.org) directly from vim.
+It aims to manage <a href="https://getcomposer.org">composer</a> directly from vim.
 It already comes with many features, when I decided to add my personal one.
 Php developers, often use composer, and composer auto-generate files and know all file path.
 Instead of use the slowet ctag, or CtrlP, ... why dont ask to composer where files are?</p>

 <h2>How to get current word in VimL</h2>
 <p>I must thanks stackoverflow for this.
 There are several ways to take word under the cursor in Vim. <strong>expand('&lt;cword&gt;')</strong> i used in this little script.</p>